joshbarrass/ut2003/README.md

-Guide to install UT2003
+# Guide to Install UT2003 on Ubuntu

-#Install the files
+This guide assumes that you wish to install the game to `~/Games/ut2003`.
+Modify your commands appropriately if you are installing it elsewhere.

+## Copy the Files from the Installation CDs
 ```
 mkdir ~/Games/ut2003
 ...